splineops/splineops/docs/user-guide/01_interpolate.rst

 In one dimension, each polynomial piece has a left neighbor and a right neighbor.
 With many pieces and a large polynomial degree, the explicit construction of a spline would make for a tedious task that must honor many constraints of continuity.
-In the interpolation context, one additionally asks that the spline, which we now call :math:`f`, reproduces
-In one dimension, each polynomial piece has a left neighbor and a right neighbor.
-With many pieces and a large polynomial degree, the explicit construction of a spline would make for a tedious task that must honor many constraints of continuity.
 In the interpolation context, one additionally asks that the spline, which we now call :math:`f`, reproduces the list :math:`\{y[k]\}_{k=0}^{K-1}` of :math:`K` samples at the set :math:`\{x[k]\}_{k=0}^{K-1}` of :math:`K` sampling locations, with

 .. math::